 3. Work restrictions for employees with infectious diseases; and

-4. Cleaning, disinfection, and sterilization methods used for equipment and the environment.
+4. Cleaning, disinfection, and sterilization methods used for equipment and the environment; and

-(b) The facility shall provide in-service education programs annually on the cause, effect, transmission, prevention, and elimination of infections.
+(b) Annual in-service education programs on the cause, effect, transmission, prevention, and elimination of infections.

 (6) Hazardous cleaning solutions, compounds, and substances shall be:

 (c) Kept separate from other cleaning materials; and

 (d) Kept in a locked storage area apart from the exam room.

 (7) The facility shall be kept free from insects and rodents, and their nesting places.